agfournier/agfournier.github.io/_workshops/outofthesediment.md

 ---
-title: Out of the Sediment: Ecologies of Scale and Speculative Grids
+title: "Out of the Sediment: Ecologies of Scale and Speculative Grids"
 key: outofthesediment
 year: 2017
 type: workshop